loscar0401/inventory_system_prac/README.md

 # Inventory Management System

-A simple inventory management system built with Node.js, Express.js, MySQL, and vanilla JavaScript.
+A simple inventory management system built with Node.js, Express.js, MySQL, JWT, and vanilla JavaScript.

-The system allows users to manage their own inventory records securely using JWT authentication.
+This project allows users to register, log in, and manage their own inventory records securely.
+Each user can add, view, update, delete, search, and filter their own inventory items.

 ## Features